tomconn/personal-blog/content/posts/incomplete-guide-cloudflare-hosting.md

 ---
-title: "Build a Complete Personal Website with Cloudflare Pages"
+title: "Build an Complete Personal Website with Cloudflare Pages"
-date: 2026-04-28T19:30:00Z
+date: 2025-04-28T19:30:00Z
-draft: false # Set to false to publish
+draft: false # publish
 tags: ["hugo", "cloudflare", "serverless", "website"]
 ---

-# Build a Complete Personal Website with Cloudflare Pages, Workers & SQL Database D1

 Ever dreamt of running a dynamic website with user logins, persistent storage, and lightning-fast global delivery without paying a hefty hosting bill?
 It sounds too good to be true, right?
 Wrong!
 Welcome to the world of Cloudflare Pages and Workers, a powerful duo that lets you build and deploy sophisticated web applications often entirely within Cloudflare's generous free tier.